[Q] Are there cooling off periods when buying property in Japan?

 - Any special clauses relating to cooling off that are unfavorable towards the buyer are invalid and not enforceable.

-- If the seller makes any attempt to make it difficult for the buyer to cancel during the cooling off phase, or informs the buyer that they cannot cancel, or that they will face penalties or damages if they cancel, the seller may be subject to disciplinary actions and even a business suspicion order.
+- If the seller makes any attempt to make it difficult for the buyer to cancel during the cooling off phase, or informs the buyer that they cannot cancel, or that they will face penalties or damages if they cancel, the seller may be subject to disciplinary actions and even a business suspension order.